Christine Triano, MSW, LCSW

 Christine is also the Director of Mental Health at the Center, where she helps lead our vibrant, multidisciplinary team as we work to support one another, collaborate together, and continue to learn and grow as clinicians.
 Among the many interests and modalities that she brings to her work, Christine has advanced training in Cognitive Behavioral Therapy for Adolescent Anxiety & Depression, Motivational Interviewing, Mindfulness Meditation, Trauma-Focused Cognitive Behavioral Therapy, and is certified in Sensorimotor Psychotherapy – Level I. For many years, she participated in Dr. Tina Payne Bryson’s professional study group on Interpersonal Neurobiology, a field that deeply informs her work and belief in the healing power of relationship and connection.
 An avid learner, she loves bringing the newest research in neuroscience into the therapy room as she work with clients to change old patterns and cultivate new ways of being and thriving.

-She holds an MSW from California State University, Los Angeles and a BA in Political Science from Tufts University.
+Christine holds a Masters in Social Work from California State University, Los Angeles and a Bachelor of Arts cum laude in Political Science from Tufts University in Medford, MA.
 Highlights of her professional experience include working with Eastlake Youth Services, Verdugo Hills Hospital, Homeless Healthcare Los Angeles, Jewish Family Services, and Gateways Hospital & Mental Health Center, where she spent five years as an adolescent psychiatric social worker.
-Currently, Christine runs the mental health counseling program at AMDA College & Conservatory of the Performing Arts in Hollywood, where she sees students on a part-time basis.
+Most recently, Christine ran the Mental Health Counseling program at AMDA College & Conservatory of the Performing Arts in Hollywood.

 CA License # 29314